As a Coach, My Favorite Play Remembered

 The whistle blew and the ball was put in play at half court.
 Our point guard got everyone set and started the offense.
 He passed to the right wing and both our center and the point guard moved to the left toward Stephen setting a staggered double screen on Stephen’s defender.

 Stephen sprinted toward the top-of-the-key rubbing off both screens, creating just enough space between himself and the defender.
 The teammate on the right wing delivered the pass on cue to Stephen as he arrived at the top-of-the-key.
-Stephen pivoted facing the basket, and with one of the uglier jump shot I’d ever seen, he launched that shot and drained a 3-pointer.
-The fans erupted, the players on the bench jumped, screamed, and high-fived each other…and I witnessed the play that would become the most memorable in my coaching career.
+Stephen pivoted facing the basket, and launched one of the uglier jump shots I’d ever seen, and with it, one of the most memorable plays of my coaching career.

 I first met Stephen when he was in the 8th grade.
 He tried out for the middle school basketball team my first year coaching.
 Stephen was an athlete, no doubt about it…..but basketball wasn’t his sport.
 Our school was small so Stephen made the team, but played on the “B” team.

 Stephen went on to high school and I continued coaching the middle school for two more years.
-To my knowledge, Stephen didn’t go out for the team in 9th grade…I may be mistaken, but I do not believe he tried out.
+To my knowledge, Stephen didn’t go out for the team in 9th grade…I may be mistaken, but I do not believe he did.